 SEC.
-3.08 LOCATION OF WORK
+3.09 LOCATION OF WORK

-The location the work is to be performed, completed and managed is at the vendors location.
+The location(s) the work is to be performed, completed and managed is at the Contractor's place of business, with the exception of the Primary Prevention Summit and Prevention Coordinator Meeting.

 The state will not provide workspace for the contractor.
 The contractor must provide its own workspace.